-I was just over 42 when I had the procedure.
-Up until that point I just found that my periods were getting heavier.
-Right before, it was just extreme.
-Within a very short period of time it went to an extreme level and it just got to a point where it was unbearable.
-Prior to, I had a very active lifestyle.
-Worked full time, own a home, did a lot of maintenance of the home, spent a lot of time with friends and family, very active.
-Right before the procedure, I found I was very limited because of it.
+I was just over 42 when I had the UFE procedure.
+Up until that point, I found that my periods were getting heavier.
+Right before, it was extreme.
+Within a very short period of time, it just got to a point where it was unbearable.
+Prior to, I had a very active lifestyle: worked full time, owned a home, did a lot of maintenance of the home, and spent a lot of time with friends and family.
+Right before the procedure, I found I was very limited because of my symptoms.

 Just after I turned 40, I was at a normal annual OB-GYN visit and mentioned to my doctor at the time that my periods were getting heavier.
-He mentioned it could be different factors…age, what not.
-At the point, he did a physical exam and also did an ultrasound and told me at that point that I did have fibroids.
+He mentioned it could be different factors such as age and what not.
+He did a physical exam and also did an ultrasound and told me, at that point, that I did have fibroids.

-The only symptom that I experienced with fibroids was a heavier period.
-Very heavy periods, but also some issues with bladder issues.
-Obviously, the fibroids were pushing against the bladder.
-So I felt frequency, need to go was more frequent.
+The only symptoms I experienced with fibroids were very heavy periods and also some bladder issues.
+Obviously, the fibroids were pushing against the bladder, so I felt the need to go more frequently.

-At first, the only options that I was told about were to either have a myomectomy or a hysterectomy.
-There was also another procedure which I don’t remember the name of, but, there were three options given to me by my OB-GYN.
+At first, the main options I was told about were myomectomy and hysterectomy.
+There was also another procedure, which I don’t remember the name of, but there were three options given to me by my OB-GYN.
 While I was considering one of these three options, I just happened to hear a radio advertisement that Jefferson Radiology was giving a seminar on fibroid tumors and potential treatment options.
 It was very timely.
-I signed up for the semiar, went to it and that’s how I learned about uterine fibroid embolization.
+I signed up for the semiar, went to it, and that’s how I learned about uterine fibroid embolization.
 Again, timing was everything.
 I was very glad it all worked out that way.

-When I went to see an Interventional Radiologist the first time, I had already had the MRI and I brought my results with me.
-It came with a recommendation from my OB-GYN to see an Interventional Radiologist.
-He said, if you’re going to consider this, this is the person that you need to go see.
+When I went to see an interventional radiologist the first time, I had already had the MRI, and I brought my results with me.
+It came with a recommendation from my OB-GYN to see an interventional radiologist.
+He said that if I was going to consider this, an interventional radiologist is the person that I needed to go see.
 And it was for a good reason.
-He explained the entire procedure.
-I had already done a lot of research on my own…had gone to the website, had gone to the seminar, read the pamphlets and all the literature that they gave me.
-He further helped me understand what the procedure is all about, how it would help in my case.
+The interventional radiologist explained the entire procedure.
+I had already done a lot of research on my own, had gone to the website, had gone to the seminar, read the pamphlets and all the literature that they gave me.
+He further helped me to understand what the procedure is all about and how it would help in my case.

-After reviewing the test results, the MRI results, he said I was a textbook candidate.
-Based on position, the size, everything, that I was a good candidate for the UFE procedure and that he felt that it really could help.
+After reviewing the test results and the MRI results, he said I was a textbook candidate for the UFE procedure.
+Based on the position, size, and everything, he felt that it really could help.

-So, after meeting him, I really thought that this was the way for me to go.
-I had the procedure, I think, within a few weeks.
+So after meeting him, I really thought that this was the way for me to go.
+I had the procedure within a few weeks.
 We were able to schedule it fairly quickly.

-The difference in my lifestyle, before the procedure compared to now, it’s incomparable.
+The difference in my lifestyle, before the procedure compared to now, is incomparable.
 My symptoms changed very quickly right before I had the procedure done.
-My periods certainly were not regular and they were extremely heavy, so I never knew when the symptoms were going to occur.
+My periods certainly weren’t regular and they were extremely heavy, so I never knew when the symptoms were going to occur.
 When they did occur, I couldn’t go anywhere, I was basically stuck.
-I was afraid to go anywhere, I needed constant attention.
-With that, came a lot of emotional distress as well as the physical distress.
-Almost immediately, actually it was the next month, everything changed.
-Immediately changed.
+I was afraid to go anywhere, and I needed constant attention.
+With that, came a lot of emotional distress as well as physical distress.
+The next month, everything changed—immediately changed.

-Now, they asked me to stay on certain medications just to be sure.
-The results of the UFE could take a month, several months, it could take up to a year.
+They asked me to stay on certain medications just to be sure.
+The results of the UFE procedure could take a month, several months, or it could take up to a year.
 So, they had me stay some medications.
 I almost knew immediately that the procedure had made a difference.
 It was night and day.